William Eamon: Biography

 He studied history at the University of Montana, where he received his BA (1968) and MA (1970).
-He completed his PhD in history of science from the University of Kansas (1977), where he studied with the distinguished medievalist and historian of botany Jerry Stannard.
+He completed his PhD in the history of science from the University of Kansas (1977), where he studied with the distinguished medievalist and historian of botany Jerry Stannard.
 After a year as a visiting assistant professor at the University of Miami, he joined the Department of History at New Mexico State University in 1976 and served as the department chair for three years.
-He became director of the University Honors Program in 1995 and led the creation of the Honors College at New Mexico State University, which he currently serves as Dean.
+He became director of the University Honors Program in 1995 and led the creation of the Honors College at New Mexico State University, where he currently serves as Dean.

 Eamon was a Fulbright Fellow in Germany, a Villa I Tatti Fellow at the Harvard University Center for Italian Renaissance Studies (Florence), and a Postdoctoral fellow at the Institute for Research in the Humanities at the University of Wisconsin.
 He has been a visiting professor at the University of Wurzburg (Germany) and the University of Valencia.